-Sun Life Prosperity Dollar Abundance Fund, Inc. (the "Company") was incorporated and registered with the Philippine Securities and Exchange Commission (SEC) on November 3, 2004 and started commercial operations on March 1, 2005.
+Sun Life of Canada Prosperity Balanced Fund, Inc. (the "Company") was incorporated and registered with the Philippine Securities and Exchange Commission (SEC) on December 21, 1999 and started commercial operations on May 1, 2000.
 The Company is a registered open-end investment company under the Investment Company Act (Republic Act "R.A."
 No. 2629) and the Securities Regulation Code (R.A.
 No. 8799), formerly known as the Revised Securities Act (B.P.
 No. 178).
-It is engaged in the sale of redeemable shares and is designed to generate total long-term returns consisting of current income and capital growth in United States Dollars through investments in foreign-currency denominated fixed-income investments issued by the Philippines, United States and other foreign governments and by Philippine and foreign corporations, common stocks and related securities, such as preferred stock, convertible securities, depository receipts issued by Philippine and foreign corporations and US-dollar denominated deposits.
+It is engaged in the sale of redeemable shares and is designed to provide total returns consisting of current income and capital growth through investment in a mix of debt and equity securities from both domestic and foreign issuers.
 As an open-end investment company, its shares are redeemable anytime based on the Net Asset Value Per Share (NAVPS) at the time of redemption.

-The Company appointed Sun Life Asset Management Company, Inc. (SLAMCI), an investment management company incorporated in the Philippines and a whollyowned subsidiary of Sun Life of Canada (Philippines), Inc. (SLOCPI), as its fund manager, adviser, administrator, distributor and transfer agent and provider of management, distribution and all required operational services, as disclosed in Note 10.
+The Company appointed Sun Life Asset Management Company, Inc. (SLAMCI), an investment management company incorporated in the Philippines and a wholly owned subsidiary of Sun Life of Canada (Philippines), Inc. (SLOCPI), as its fund manager, adviser, administrator, distributor and transfer agent and provider of management, distribution and all required operational services, as disclosed in Note 12.

-The Company's registered office address and principal place of business is at Sun Life Centre, 5th Avenue corner Rizal Drive, Bonifacio Global City, Taguig City.
+The Company's registered office address and principal place of business is at the 2^{nd} Floor, Sun Life Centre, 5^{th} Avenue corner Rizal Drive, Bonifacio Global City, Taguig City.